DZBohan/final_project/README.md

 register(MulticoreParam(4))
 ```

+### 5.5 The Number of Differentially Expressed Genes

-### 5.5 View the number of differentially expressed genes based on p-value
+Here, I am going to view the number of differentially expressed genes based on p-values.

 Sort the data in the result table according to the p-value.